 STORMWATER DISCHARGES ASSOCIATED WITH

-MUNICIPAL SEPARATE STORM SEWER SYSTEMS (MS4s)
+NON-STANDARD MUNICIPAL SEPARATE STORM SEWER SYSTEMS (MS4s)

-THAT DISCHARGE TO THE CHERRY CREEK RESERVOIR DRAINAGE BASIN

 AUTHORIZATION TO DISCHARGE UNDER THE

 COLORADO DISCHARGE PERMIT SYSTEM

 In compliance with the provisions of the Colorado Water Quality Control Act, (25-8-101 et seq., CRS, 1973 as amended) and the Federal Water Pollution Control Act, as amended (33 U.S.C.
-1251 et seq.; the "Act"), this permit authorizes all discharges from municipal separate storm sewer systems certified under this permit, from those locations specified throughout the State of Colorado to specified waters of the state.
+1251 et seq.; the "Act"), this permit authorizes all discharges from municipal separate storm sewer systems certified under this permit, from those locations specified throughout the state of Colorado to specified waters of the state.
 Such discharges shall be in accordance with the conditions of this permit.

 This permit specifically authorizes the entity listed in the certification to discharge as of the effective dates stated on the certification, in accordance with pollutant restrictions, prohibitions, and reduction requirements and monitoring requirements and other conditions set forth in Parts I, II and III hereof.
 All discharges authorized herein shall be consistent with the terms and conditions of this permit.

-The applicant may demand an adjudicatory hearing within thirty (30) days of the date of issuance of the final permit determination, per the Colorado Discharge Permit System Regulations, 61.7(1).
+The applicant may demand an adjudicatory hearing within 30 days of the date of issuance of the final permit determination, per the Colorado Discharge Permit System Regulations, 61.7(1).
 Should the applicant choose to contest any of the pollutant restrictions, prohibitions, and reduction requirements monitoring requirements or other conditions contained herein, the applicant must comply with Section 24-4-104 CRS and the Colorado Discharge Permit System Regulations.
-Failure to contest any such pollutant restriction, prohibition, and reduction requirement, monitoring requirement, or other condition, constitutes consent to the condition by the Applicant.
+Failure to contest any such pollutant restriction, prohibition, and reduction requirement, monitoring requirement, or other condition, constitutes consent to the permit condition and related permit certification condition(s) by the Applicant.

-This permit and the authorization to discharge shall expire at midnight June 30, 2021 Modified, Reissued and Signed this 30th day of March, 2018
+This permit and the authorization to discharge shall expire at midnight on October 31, 2026.

+Issued and Signed this 30th day of April, 2021, Effective November 1, 2021.

 COLORADO DEPARTMENT OF PUBLIC HEALTH AND ENVIRONMENT

-Ellen Howard Kutzer
+Meg Parish

-Permits Section Manager
+Section Manager

 Water Quality Control Division